 Equine Liberty Therapy is in memory of my son in law Curtis who was deployed during Iraqi Freedom, along with my oldest daughter Roseanne.
 During his third tour he caught an IED and paid the ultimate price.

-A former reining champion, Form Vanraf now enjoys an active retirement as an equine therapist.
-He loves children and is a wonderfully gentle therapy horse who will be forever missed.
+A former reining champion, Form Van Raf enjoyed an active retirement as a equine therapist.
+He loved children and was a wonderfully gentle therapy horse who will be forever missed.